 Capital Power may seek to acquire additional companies or assets in Capital Power's industry.
 The acquisition of power generation companies and assets is subject to substantial risks, including the failure to identify material problems during due diligence, the risk of over-paying for assets and the inability to arrange financing for an acquisition as may be required or desired.
-Further, the integration and consolidation of acquisitions requires substantial human, financial and other resources and, ultimately, Capital Power's acquisitions may not be successfully integrated.
-Despite extensive due diligence procedures prior to any acquisition, there can be no assurances that any future acquisitions will perform as expected or that the returns from such acquisitions will support the indebtedness incurred to acquire them or the capital expenditures needed to develop them.
+Further, the integration and consolidation of acquisitions requires substantial human, financial and other resources and, ultimately, Capital Power's acquisition, there can be no assurances that any future acquisitions will perform as expected or that the returns from such acquisitions will support the indebtedness incurred to acquire them or the capital expenditures needed to develop them.